 - You’re getting cavities or experiencing other dental health issues

-If you’re experiencing any of the following symptoms, it’s possible you snore – or you have another sleep disorder.
+If you’re experiencing any of the following symptoms, you may snore – or you have another sleep disorder.

 Begin keeping a sleep diary.
-Note when you sleep and when you wake, your diet and activities from the day, and any suspicious symptoms.
-All of these can help your doctor provide a diagnosis.
+Note when you sleep and when you wake, your diet and activities from the day, and any unusual symptoms.
+All of these can assist your doctor to provide a diagnosis.

-Since people snore for different reasons, it’s important to understand the causes behind your snoring.
-Once you understand why you snore, you can find the right solutions to a quieter, deeper sleep—for both you and your partner.
+Since individuals snore for various reasons, it’s necessary to know the causes behind your snoring.
+When you understand why you snore, you can locate the correct answers for a calmer, more profound rest—for both you and your sleep partner.

 What causes snoring?

 Snoring happens at whatever point your airways are blocked, weakening your capacity to inhale effectively while you sleep.
 The hindrance or narrowing of your airways can result from a variety of reasons, temporary or permanent.

 - your breathing tissues may have loose from drinking liquor/alcohol,